egire/CastorGUI/doc/GUIPanel.md

 ##Methods

 ###setVisible(bool) → void
-Set this GUI element to visible or invisible
+Set this GUI element to visible or invisible (false by default)

 ###isVisible(bool, fade) → void
 Returns element if is visible or no